A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Validation documents/README.md

 * AUNZ-PEPPOL-SB-validation.sch derived from the OpenPeppol business rules adapted to AUNZ.
 It shall be applied to Self-Billing invoices and Self-Billing credit notes.

 This repository also contains an xslt folder with the xslt artefacts compiled from the schematron validation artefacts.
 Any of them can be used for validation of an A-NZ electronic invoice.

-## PINT A-NZ Migration
-In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
-The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
-The PINT A-NZ Billing specification became mandatory on **15 November 2024** and after **15 May 2025** the A-NZ Peppol BIS 3.0 extensions will be removed and no longer supported.
-For more information see the [PINT A-NZ v1.0.1](https://docs.peppol.eu/poac/aunz/) (current) and [PINT A-NZ v1.1.0](https://docs.peppol.eu/poac/aunz/2024-Q4/) (effective 10 March 2025) specifications.
-The validation artefacts are also included in the downloadable resources.

 ## Validation process